-SECTION 1. (a) Defines "advisory committee," "commission," and "executive commissioner."
+SECTION 1. (a) Defines "commission" and "executive commissioner."

-(b) Requires the Health and Human Services Commission (HHSC) and the e-Health Advisory Committee (advisory committee), to jointly conduct a study to assess the interoperability needs and technology readiness of behavioral health service providers in this state, including the needs and readiness of certain facilities.

-(c) Requires HHSC and the advisory committee, in conducting the study under Subsection (b), to determine which of the providers described by that subsection use an electronic health record management system and evaluate:

-(1) for each of those providers that use an electronic health record management system:

-(A) when the provider implemented the electronic health record management system;

-(B) whether the provider is also connected to a system outside of the provider's electronic health record management system and, if connected, certain information about the outside system; and

-(C) what the provider finds valuable about using an electronic health record management system or being connected to an outside system, including what the provider finds useful about certain monitoring and management systems; and

-(2) certain barriers to being connected or to becoming connected for both the providers who use an electronic health record management system or an outside system and the providers who do not use either system.

-(d) Requires the advisory committee, based on the results of the study conducted under Subsection (b) of this section and not later than August 31, 2022, to prepare and submit to HHSC, the legislature, lieutenant governor, and governor a written report that includes:

-(1) a state plan, including a proposed timeline, for aligning the interoperability and technological capabilities in the provision of behavioral health services with certain applicable law;

-(2) information on gaps in education, and recommendations for closing those gaps, regarding the appropriate sharing of behavioral health data, including education on certain topics;

-(3) an evaluation of the differences and similarities between federal and state law on the interoperability and technological requirements in the provision of behavioral health services; and

-(4) recommendations for standardizing the use of social determinants of health.

-(e) Requires HHSC, to the extent permitted by law and as the executive commissioner of HHSC determines appropriate, to implement within HHSC's prescribed authority, a component of the plan or a regulatory recommendation included in the report required under Subsection (d) of this section.

-SECTION 2.
+- (b) Requires the Health and Human Services Commission (HHSC) to conduct a study to assess the interoperability needs and technology readiness of behavioral health service providers in this state, including the needs and readiness of certain entities. - (c) Requires HHSC, in conducting the study under Subsection (b) of this section, to determine which of the providers described by that subsection use an electronic health record management system and evaluate: - (1) for each of those providers that use an electronic health record management system: - (A) when the provider implemented the electronic health record management system; - (B) whether the provider is also connected to a system outside of the provider's electronic health record management system and, if connected, include certain information about the outside system; and - (C) what the provider finds valuable about using an electronic health record management system or being connected to an outside system, including what the provider finds useful about certain monitoring and management systems; and - (2) certain barriers to being connected or to becoming connected, as applicable, for both the providers who use an electronic health record management system or an outside system and the providers who do not use either system. - (d) Authorizes HHSC, in conducting the study under Subsection (b) of this section, to collaborate with any relevant advisory committees. - (e) Requires HHSC, based on the results of the study conducted under Subsection (b) of this section and not later than August 31, 2022, to prepare and submit to the legislature, lieutenant governor, and governor a written report that includes: - (1) a state plan, including a proposed timeline, for aligning the interoperability and technological capabilities in the provision of behavioral health services with certain applicable law; - (2) information on gaps in education, and recommendations for closing those gaps, regarding the appropriate sharing of behavioral health data, including education on certain topics; - (3) an evaluation of the differences and similarities between federal and state law on the interoperability and technological requirements in the provision of behavioral health services; and - (4) recommendations for standardizing the use of social determinants of health. - (f) Requires HHSC, to the extent permitted by law and as the executive commissioner of HHSC determines appropriate, to implement, within HHSC's prescribed authority, a component of the plan or a regulatory recommendation included in the report required under Subsection (e) of this section. - SECTION 2.
 Provides that this Act expires September 1, 2023.